automatesecurity/security-testing-dashboard/README.md

     > so I can view my department's metrics

 *   As a user
-    > I want an option that will aloow me to export my department's data
+    > I want an option that will allow me to export my department's data
     > so I can leverage it outside of the application

 *   As the admin of the site